njwatson32/rt-expiration/draft-watson-oauth-refresh-token-expiration.md

 ## Successful response

-    refresh_token_inactivity_timeout
+    refresh_token_timeout
-          The lifetime in seconds of the refresh token.
+          The time in seconds that the refresh token may be held by the client without exchanging.
 For example, the value 604800 denotes that the refresh token will expire in one week from the time the response was generated.
 This value SHALL NOT exceed the value in authorization_expires_in.

     authorization_expires_in
           The lifetime in seconds of the user's authorization for the scopes contained in the issued or presented refresh token.
 For example, the value 2629800 denotes that the authorization will expire in one month from the time the response was generated.
-This value MAY exceed that of refresh_token_inactivity_timeout.
+This value MAY exceed that of refresh_token_timeout.

 If finite, the authorization server MUST return these values whenever the token endpoint response contains the `refresh_token` field.
 The authorization server MAY return these values even if the response contains no `refresh_token` field in the response, which can be useful in the following example cases:

-*   For `refresh_token_inactivity_timeout`, the authorization server could have updated the existing refresh token lifetime in place.
+*   For `refresh_token_timeout`, the authorization server could have updated the existing refresh token lifetime in place.
 *   For `authorization_expires_in`, the user's authorization lifetime could have been modified out of band.